genesiscommunitysuccess/docs/docs/03_server/01_configuring-runtime/09_site-specific.md

 The [**genesis-system-definition.kts** file](../../../server/configuring-runtime/system-definitions/) is always found in this area.
 By default, it is located at **_application-name_\server\jvm\_application-name_-site-specific\src\main\resources\cfg**.

+## Changing system definitions
-You can change the settings in this file to make fundamental changes to your application.
+You can change the settings in the **genesis-system-definition.kts**  file to make fundamental changes to your application.
 For example, if you want to change to a different database technology, you can change the `DbLayer` and `DbHost` settings.

 Here is an example where we have changed the underlying technology to Postgres.